shawntmeyer/AzureVirtualDesktop/docs/avd.md

 * You can integrate the template spec into existing deployment process, such as PowerShell script or DevOps pipeline.
 * You can generate custom portal forms for ease of use and understanding.

-For more information see [Template-Specs | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell) and [Portal Forms for Template Specs] (https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs-create-portal-forms).
+For more information see [Template-Specs | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell) and [Portal Forms for Template Specs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs-create-portal-forms).

-The AVD deployments created in this repo come with custom portal forms for each template.
-The easiest way to create the Template Specs from the templates in this repo is to utilize the [New-TemplateSpecs.ps1] file located in the [../deployments] folder.
+The AVD deployments created in this repo come with the custom portal forms for each template.
+The easiest way to create the Template Specs from the templates in this repo is to utilize the **New-TemplateSpecs.ps1** file located in the **deployments** folder.
 Follow these instructions to execute this script.

-1. Connect to the correct Azure Environment where "<Environment>" equals "AzureCloud", "AzureUSGovernment", "USNat", or "USSec".
+1. Connect to the correct Azure Environment where '\<Environment\>' equals 'AzureCloud', 'AzureUSGovernment', 'USNat', or 'USSec'.

    ``` powershell
    Connect-AzAccount -Environment <Environment>